These are in progress and subject to revision. Feedback welcomed.

 Assume for reductio that G does not exemplify B.

-If a contested entity does not exemplify B, then it has an inherent contradiction or reason, principle, factor, or cause external to its own nature that prevents or negates its actual presence in a comprehensive possible way reality could be or is true.
+If a contested entity does not exemplify B, then G has an inherent contradiction or a metaphysically possible reason, principle, factor, or cause external to its own nature that prevents or negates its actual presence in a comprehensive possible way reality could be or is true.

-This follows because if something's presence is not contingent on external conditions, then the only relevant factors determining whether it instantiates must arise from its own nature.
+This follows because if something's presence is not dependent on external conditions, then the only relevant factors determining whether it instantiates must arise from its own nature.

-Therefore, assuming G does not exemplify B, then it has an inherent contradiction or reason, principle, factor, or cause external to its own nature that prevents or negates its actual presence in a comprehensive possible way reality could be or is true.
+Therefore, assuming G does not exemplify B, G has an inherent contradiction or a metaphysically possible reason, principle, factor, or cause external to its own nature that prevents or negates its actual presence in a comprehensive possible way reality could be or is true.
 (Modus Ponens from #4-5)

 If there were some self-contradiction or explanation that actively kept it from instantiating in comprehensive possible way reality could be or is true, then an entity that isn't actively blocked would be in a better position to pursue or fulfill its nature (all else being equal).

-Therefore, if G does not exemplify B (assumed), then G (a contested entity with a nature that fulfills or satisfies the description of being TETWNGCBC) is without a nature that fulfills or satisfies the description of being TETWNGCBC, which is a self-contradiction.
+Therefore, assuming G does not exemplify B, then G (a contested entity with a nature that fulfills or satisfies the description of being TETWNGCBC) is without a nature that fulfills or satisfies the description of being TETWNGCBC, which is a self-contradiction.
 (Modus Ponens #6-7)

 Therefore, the assumption that G does not exemplify B is false, which entails G exemplifies B. (Reductio from #4-8)